 Similar to a student survey, a focus group can give you direct insight into what students want and how they see buyback.
 But while they take a little more work and involve a limited number of students, focus groups lead to in-depth discussion, can help specific ideas as the discussion unfolds and can make your students feel like they have a direct stake in your store.

-Bloomberg's Louise Lee advises you don't want to host the focus group at your store "to keep the setting neutral to minimize bias in the discussion."
-Look into using a room in a common area on campus.
-She also suggests picking a third-party moderator to minimize the perception of bias, although you can host it yourself if you feel comfortable moderating a lively discussion and won't take criticism personally.
+Look into a neutral location, using a room in a common area on campus and pick a third-party moderator to minimize the perception of bias, although you can host it yourself if you feel comfortable moderating a lively discussion and won't take criticism personally.

 Lastly, analyzing your results should involve looking for themes or ideas that stood out during the focus groups and using them to guide your strategy and plan for next year.